-4.8 Alternatives and CEEA criteria
+4.9 Alternatives and CEEA criteria

-The five alternatives and No Action identified above were evaluated against the P&G criteria with available information (see Table 8).
-Alternatives in the focused array meet the CEEA criteria except for the without project condition or "No Action Alternative".
-However, this alternative is carried forward through evaluation and comparison phase as required by NEPA and USACE guidance.
+The four alternatives and No Action identified above were evaluated against the P&G criteria of completeness, effectiveness, efficiency, and acceptability (CEEA), with available information (see table 9).
+Initially, alternatives in the focused array meet the CEEA criteria except for the without project condition or "No Action Alternative".
+The No Action alternative was carried forward through the evaluation and comparison phase as required by NEPA and USACE guidance.